Emmanuelakinss/emmanuelakinss.github.io/_pages/about.md

 I have vast experience in technological design and software development with industry experience at organisations such as Microsoft, SAP and PGIM Ireland.
 At these organisations, I explored aspects of cloud and data technology, enterprise software, and consumer software used by millions of users.

-I was previously a researcher at the [Bristol Robotics Lab](https://www.bristolroboticslab.com/).
+I was previously a researcher at the [Bristol Robotics Lab](https://www.bristolroboticslab.com/) where I completed a master's in research in Robotics and Autonomous Systems.
 Besides my research, I am an advocate for sustainability.
 I share my ideas through avenues such as the [St. Gallen Symposium](https://symposium.org/top-25-essays-52nd-gec/) where my essay was ranked in the top 25/700+ essays globally.